fay59/fcd/INSTALL.md

 ## Building on Linux

-**Building on Linux from the master branch is known to be broken at the moment.** It will most likely be until these two conditions are fulfilled:

-* llvm-3.9 and clang-3.9 packages appear in official repositories;
-* somebody updates the Makefile and/or the CMakeLists.txt. :)

-Until then, the "v1" [release][1], which targets LLVM 3.8, should be buildable with the following instructions.

 Fcd builds on Linux using the provided top-level Makefile.
-It has been tested on Ubuntu 15.10.
+It has been tested on Ubuntu 16.10.
 Prior to building, the following packages must be present:

+* llvm-3.9
-* llvm-3.8
+* clang-3.9
-* clang-3.8
+* clang-3.9-dev
 * libz-dev (this can also be zlib1g-dev or lib32z1-dev)
 * libcapstone3
 * libcapstone-dev